EnglishSid/DataFellowship/Feb2021/webinars/RemoteCollaboration/readme.md

 - Concerned about people working in the background?
-  - Maybe ask what is wrong with the meeting?
+  - Maybe think about what is wrong with the (your) meeting?
   - but it's also ok